ceford/cefjdemos-data-jdm-help/articles/fr/articles/articles-edit.md

   screen without saving any modifications you may have made.
 - **Versions**.
 Opens the Article Version History window to show any prior versions of this article.
 This allows you to view older versions of this article and, if desired, restore from an older version.
-[Pour en savoir plus.](https://docs.joomla.org/Help4.x:Components_Version_History/fr "Help4.x:Components Version History/fr")
 - **Aperçu**.
 Opens a modal dialog showing a site view of this article.
   Requires shared sessions
   or being logged in into the Frontend.